 The kitchen is one of the most important areas of your home.
 Before you start designing your dream kitchen, think about your household’s needs.
 Consider how you use your kitchen.
 Do you spend hours on end making pasta from scratch?
 Maybe you’re an avid baker who’s known for your chocolate cupcakes.
-Here are few other things that you should consider:
+Here are a few other things that you should consider in your gourmet kitchen:

 - Which appliances do you use frequently?
 Think beyond your everyday appliances.
 Do you often rely on a waffle maker, air fryer or slow cooker to make tasty meals?

 - How many chefs are typically in the kitchen?
 Do you and your spouse work in tandem while preparing food?